Authentication

 {control signInForm}

-The handler will just take the username and password the user entered and will pass it to the authenticator defined earlier.
-After the user has logged in, we will redirect him to the homepage.
+The callback simply takes the username and password entered by the user and passes them to the authenticator.
+After successful login, we redirect to the homepage.

 private function signInFormSucceeded(Form $form, \stdClass $data): void